digitalmio/next-api-zod/readme.md

 - validates dynamic route segments
 - validates headers
 - returns simple 400 error JSON response or returns error list in third param for you to return own response in handler or pre-handler
-- offers to run pre-handler (with access to validated data), so you can re-use logic to check auth tokens etc. Simply throw error to stop execution
+- offers to run pre-handler (with access to validated data), so you can re-use logic to check auth tokens etc. Return data will be available in handler as `ctx`.
+Throw error to stop execution and return HTTP error (configurable to turn off)
-- returns third param to main handler with type safe validated input, an object: `{body?: {}, segment?: {}, query?: {}, headers?: {}, errors?: {}}`
+- returns third param to main handler with type safe validated input, an object: `{body?: {}, segment?: {}, query?: {}, headers?: {}, errors?: {}, ctx?: unknown}`
 - exports `ApiHandlerError` to throw on preHandler (you can also throw standard `Error`, then 400 status will be returned)

 # Usage